 |Xenon-133 (133mXe)||Imaging||γ||2.19d||Xenon-133 (133Xe)|

-In this section of medicinal chemistry of radiopharmaceuticals, specific examples of radionuclides with clinical relevance will be discussed.
+In this section, specific examples of radionuclides with clinical relevance will be discussed.
 There are many radiopharmaceuticals in trials or currently being used that contain different radioactive isotopes in their structure.
 Only seven will be focused on namely fluorine, iodine, gallium, thallium, erbium, zirconium, and technetium.

 The clinically relevant isotope of fluorine is fluorine-18 (18F).
 This radioisotope has applications in the field of oncology.
 18F is generated in a cyclotron.
 As described earlier, 18F decays predominantly through positron (β+) emission to 18O.
 The generated γ photons from electron-positron pair annihilation are useful in imaging.
 This radionuclide has a short half-life of about 110 minutes.
 Due to the short half-life, synthesis of radiolabelled compounds must be done efficiently and quickly.
 C-F bonds are strong, making them ideal for attachment to biologically active molecules.
-The strength of C-F bonds was described in earlier articles.
-The average bond dissociation energy of C-F bonds is approximately 425 kJ mol-1.
+The strength of C-F bonds was described in earlier articles, with an average bond dissociation energy of approximately 425 kJ mol-1.

-Fluorodeoxyglucose (18F) was briefly described earlier.
-This glucose derivative is typically taken up avidly by cancer cells with high glycolytic rates.
+Fluorodeoxyglucose (18F), which is a glucose derivative, is typically taken up avidly by cancer cells with high glycolytic rates.
 Glucose and fluorodeoxyglucose (18F) are both phosphorylated but unlike glucose, fluorodeoxyglucose (18F) is not metabolised.
 The radiopharmaceutical begins to accumulate in cancer cells.
 As a result, these cells are detectable through imaging techniques such as PET.

 Iodine-123 (123I) and Iodine-131 (131I) are the radioisotopes of iodine with most widespread clinical use.
 123I is produced through proton irradiation of 124Xe in a cyclotron.
 The radionuclide is isolated in the iodide form.
 123I has a half-life of 13.22 hours, decays through EC and emits γ-rays, making 123I useful for imaging.